-GNetID's can be obtained in the ID & Privileges Office during regular business hours, and are set to expire when a guest's library access privileges are set to expire.
 Library Staff, the ID & Privileges Office, and IT Services Technical Support cannot offer end-user support or assistance in configuring devices to use the wireless network with a GNetID.
 Guest users are responsible for configuring and troubleshooting their wireless device if necessary.

 Alumni of the University do not need GNet IDs, as they may claim their Alumni CNet ID which will provide access to the University wireless network while on campus.